Right Angle Club 2017

-So let's look at the history.
+So let's look at history.
 When Robert Morris was running America's affairs during the Revolutionary War, he formed the opinion that governments should borrow all their revenue, while businesses might sell ownership shares to raise money.
 Corporations were just getting started in this era, but Morris extended this idea to the modern era when he was a delegate to the Constitutional Convention in 1789.
-Apparently he did a lot of talking in private, but this concept is tightly identified with him, allowing it to appear to be almost his sole contribution to the subsequent capitalist republic.
+Apparently, he did a lot of talking in private, but this concept is tightly identified with him, allowing it to appear to be almost his sole contribution to the subsequent capitalist republic.
 It was a two-step method for individual citizens to control the behavior of a strong central government.
-During the early decades of the Republic the banking system emerged, and it evolved that big corporations sold bonds in bulk to create indebtedness, while individuals and small businesses usually borrowed smaller amounts from banks.
+During the early decades of the Republic, the banking system emerged, and it evolved that big corporation sold bonds in bulk to create indebtedness, while individuals and small businesses usually borrowed smaller amounts from banks.
 When the economy collapsed after 1929, the impression was reinforced that bonds were strong, stocks were unsafe, and bank deposits were especially unsafe.
 That's not necessarily the case.

 No strong case is improved by exaggeration.
 There is still plenty of risk in the stock market.
 The aggregate value of stocks can go up and down, as a reflection of the ups and downs of the whole economy.
-But it is true that corporations increasingly form the bulk of national economy, represented by their shares on the open market.
+But it is true that corporations increasingly form the bulk of the national economy, represented by their shares on the open market.
 Governments are usually restricted to borrowing for revenue and, reaching the limit of their borrowing power, they are impelled to expand the scope of government spending.
 A resort to socialist systems is usually a sign of desperation soon to be disappointed, although socialism might possibly work when you don't need it.
-When you hear socialism praised, it is questionable if even reserves will save you, because socialism (government control of production) wastes reserves even faster.
+When you hear socialism praised, it is questionable if even reserves will save you because socialism (government control of production) wastes reserves even faster.

 |Robert Morris: Financier of the American Revolution||Amazon|